architectdrone/DwarfCraft/README.md

 ### What if I want to run DwarfCraft, but I don't want to download all that stuff?

 I am working on creating an exe for DwarfCraft.
-As it turns out, this is fairly difficult.
+As it turns out, this is fairly difficult, due to some of the dependencies needed.

 ### I am familiar with the Amulet API... why did you do <dumb thing\> when you could do <smart thing\>?